 Free Surface Flow Over Stepped Spillway

-The details of simulation procedure is available in my book.
-The gird for two dimensional free surface flow over spillway is created using OpenFOAM mesh generators: blockMesh, snappyHexMesh and extrudeMesh from imported CAD geometry. blockMesh is applied to create the base grid, then snappyHexMesh extract the final three dimensional grid from base grid around imported CAD file.
-The grid is refined locally to better capturing interface.
-Finally, for two dimensional simulation, the grid is extruded to have just one cell thickness across the flow stream.
+The details of simulation procedure are available in my book.
+The grid for two-dimensional free surface flow over the spillway is created using OpenFOAM mesh generators: blockMesh, snappyHexMesh, and extrudeMesh from imported CAD geometry. blockMesh is applied to create the base grid, then snappyHexMesh extracts the final three-dimensional grid from the base grid around the imported CAD file.
+The grid is refined locally to better capture the interface.
+Finally, for two-dimensional simulation, the grid is extruded to have just one cell thickness across the flow stream.

 The turbulent flow is considered with kOmegaSST Model.